 The volumes are straightforward.
 I mapped paths on my system to the file system in the container.
 In this case, /home/jovyan/work was the path where jupyter would be directed to open/save notebooks.

-The second volume is a path to a custom signed certificate for the jupyter server to use for SSL.
-It has an option to generate a certificate every time it is launched.
+The second volume is a path to a custom signed certificate for the jupyter server so that it can use SSL.
+It has an option to generate a certificate every time the server is launched.
 This caused problems with the tls handshakes taking forever in FireFox.

 volumes: - /home/troy/sync/misc/jupyter notebooks/:/home/jovyan/work - /home/troy/docker/jupyter/jupyter.pem:/etc/ssl/jupyter.pem